sXperfect/hicmc/README.md

 We kindly ask to refrain from publishing analyses that were conducted using this software while its development is in progress.

 ## Dependencies
----

-Python version 3.8 or later is required.
+Python 3.8 or later is required.
-For anaconda or conda user, CMAKE, gcc and gxx libraries are required and can be installed through: `conda install -c conda-forge cmake gxx_linux-64 gcc_linux-64`.
+For conda users, `cmake`, `gcc` and `gxx` libraries are required and can be installed through: `conda install -c conda-forge cmake gxx_linux-64 gcc_linux-64`.
-See [requirements.txt](requirements.txt) for the list of required python libraries.
+See [requirements.txt](requirements.txt) for the list of required Python libraries.

 ## Building
----

 Clone this repository: